Individual Contributions

 Analysis

-Due to the theoretically infinite degrees of freedom afforded by this continuum robot arm, it's behavior is best modeled via constant curvature modeling (CCM).
+Due to the theoretically infinite degrees of freedom afforded by this continuum robot, it's behavior is best modeled via constant curvature modeling (CCM).
 Preliminary tests show that a CCM-driven framework would reliably capture the observed kinematic behavior of the system.

 The final research paper for this project can be accessed below.
 This report includes a thorough review of the existing state of the art for minimally-invasive surgical robots, and presents the results of NASA task-load testing performed with the robot, to quantify the reduced mental exertion on human operators, relative to manual operation of conventional endoscopes.